A head builder has a common law duty of care to ensure the health and safety of everyone who enters the construction site.

 It is important to note that these obligations arise to a worker injured on site who is a contractor and not just an employee of the head builder.

 It is very important to consider the liability of non-employers being the head builder or other contractors on site.
 Often the head contractor may be liable to pay compensation which is usually a much better claim than against the employer.
 Some lawyers focus only on the employers’ duty of care forgetting about the head contractor.

-It is very important to consider whether a claim can be brought against a non-employer, such as the principle contractor or other contractors on site, for breaching their duty of care as this will result in significantly more compensation than if an employer alone were sued.
+It is very important to consider whether a claim can be brought against a non-employer.
+This includes the principle contractor or other contractors on site, for breaching their duty of care.
+This will result in significantly more compensation than if an employer alone were sued.

 This is because a claim against a non-employer, such as a head builder, is governed by the Civil Liability Act 2002 (NSW) and not the Workers’ Compensation Act 1987 (NSW).

 The Civil Liability Act allows those injured to claim compensation for pain and suffering, past and future medical expenses, past and future loss of income, and past and future care and assistance.